 Heart diseases such as myocardial infarction and heart failure can be detected by continuous monitoring of vital signs.
 In addition, according to the Early Warning Score (EWS) in Table 2, which is used in medical services to determine the disease level of a patient at an early stage, deterioration of health and cardiac arrest can be detected using vital signs [3]. rPPG is a video-based measurement method that measures changes in blood flow by analyzing the amount of light diffused reflection information generated by changes in blood flow in the face.
-This approach was approached by benchmarking the principle of the PPG sensor, and PPG may not be suitable for continuous monitoring in that a measuring device must be carried with you at all times.
+This approach was approached by benchmarking the principle of the PPG sensor, but PPG may not be suitable for continuous monitoring in that a measuring device must be carried with you at all times.
 Since the rPPG method can be measured using a camera, it can be effectively measured in any space according to the spread of mobile devices and IOT devices with cameras.

 Table 2.
 Early Warning Score [3].